Henry Wriothesley, 3rd Earl of Southampton: Early life

 When his father died on 4 October 1581, Southampton inherited the earldom and landed income valued at £1,097 6s per annum.
+He became a royal ward until late 1590 (Court of Wards and Liveries).
 His wardship and marriage were sold by the Queen to her kinsman, Charles, Lord Howard of Effingham, for £1,000.
 According to Akrigg, Howard "entered into some further agreement, of which no documentation can now be found, which transferred to Lord Burghley personally the custody and marriage of the young Earl, but left Howard holding his lands."
 Late in 1581 or early in 1582 Southampton, then eight years of age, went to live at Cecil House in the Strand.

 In October 1585, at age twelve, Southampton entered St John's College, Cambridge, graduating M.A. on 6 June 1589.
 His name was entered at the Gray's Inn legal society before he left the university, and he was admitted on 29 February 1588.

 On Southampton's 16th birthday, 6 October 1589, Lord Burghley noted Southampton's age in his diary.
 By 1590 Burghley was negotiating with Southampton's grandfather, Anthony Browne, 1st Viscount Montague, and Southampton's mother, Mary, for a marriage between Southampton and Lord Burghley's eldest granddaughter, Elizabeth Vere, daughter of Burghley's daughter, Anne Cecil, and Edward de Vere, 17th Earl of Oxford.
 But Southampton did not like the match and, in a letter written in November 1594, about six weeks after Southampton had turned 21, the Jesuit Henry Garnet reported the rumour that "The young Erle of Southampton refusing the Lady Veere payeth £5000 of present payment".

 In 1591, Lord Burghley's Clerk in Chancery, John Clapham, dedicated to Southampton a poem in Latin, Narcissus, recounting the Greek legend of a beautiful young man who perishes through self-love.
 According to Akrigg, Southampton was now spending much of his time at court.
-He was in attendance when Queen Elizabeth visited Oxford in late September 1592 and was praised in the Latin poem written by John Sandford to commemorate the Queen's visit.
+He was in attendance when Queen Elizabeth visited the University of Oxford in late September 1592 and was praised in the Latin poem written by John Sandford to commemorate the queen's visit.

 In October 1592 Southampton's grandfather, Viscount Montague, died.
-Montague had been a Knight of the Garter, and on 3 May 1593, Philip Gawdy of Clifford's Inn (a law school and Inn of Chancery) wrote to his brother, Bassingbourne Gawdy, that Southampton had been nominated to the Order, together with the Lord Keeper, Lord Burgh, and Lord Willoughby de Eresby.
+Montague had been a Knight of the Garter, and on 3 May 1593, Philip Gawdy of Clifford's Inn (a law school and Inn of Chancery) wrote to his brother, Bassingbourne Gawdy II, that Southampton had been nominated to the Order, together with the Lord Keeper, Lord Burgh, and Lord Willoughby de Eresby.
 Shortly thereafter, in his Honour of the Garter dated 26 June 1593, George Peele referred to him as "Gentle Wriothesley, Southampton's star", claiming erroneously that an Earl of Southampton had been among the founding Knights.
 However, it was not until 1603 that Southampton was invested in the Order under King James.